 Porter continues to use the colour blue (again as symbolism for different times or stages in Granny’s life) when she tells the reader about the photograph of John that is sitting on the dresser.
 Granny notices that John’s eyes were ‘very black when they should have been blue.’
 It is possible that through this imagery (or change of colour) that Porter is suggesting or highlighting to the reader the fact that Granny may regret that she married John rather than George.
 If this is the case then it would again suggest that Granny has never really let go of George.
 Porter uses the colour blue again further on in the story.
 Just as Granny is dying the ‘blue light from Cornelia’s lampshade drew into a tiny point in the center of her brain, it flickered and winked like an eye, quietly it fluttered and dwindled.’
 Just as the light has ‘dwindled’, Granny’s life is also coming to an end.

 The end of the story is also interesting as Porter appears to be further exploring the theme of letting go (or rather the inability to let go) and loss.
 Just before Granny blows the light out Porter tells the narrator ‘again no bridegroom and the priest in the house.
 She could not remember any other sorrow because this grief wiped them all away.’
 This line may be significant as it suggests that though she is about to die, Granny remains fixed on the fact that George has jilted her and that despite everything else that has happened in her life (losing John and Hapsy) it is the loss of George that Granny is affected by the most.
-She still appears to be unable to let go or accept that John has abandoned her, despite her life coming to an end.
+She still appears to be unable to let go or accept that George has abandoned her despite her life coming to an end.